algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 <!-- We are planning to use an API to get the coordinates of the user's location.
 We will use the following [API](https://nominatim.openstreetmap.org/) to get the coordinates of the user's location by entering his postal adress. -->

+In order to get the exact solar time of the user, we will use these following [equations]( https://gml.noaa.gov/grad/solcalc/solareqns.PDF).
+To get the exact time of the sun at the user's location thus we will be able to calculate the exact time when Santa will be at the user's location.

+One of the most challenging part of the project is to identify and handle the peak load of the application.
+We will need to be able to handle a lot of users requests at the same time.

+#### Database

+We should absolutely handle the possible SQL injections and the possible XSS attacks to avoid any problem with the security of the application, we are going to restrain the user's input to avoid any problem.

-We are going to create a database to store the coordinates of the postal code.
+We are going to create a database to store the coordinates of the postal adress.
 Everything will be stored in a SQL database. divided in multipes regions.
 (EUW, EUE, NA, etc...) it's going to be a lot of data to process so that is why we are splitting them by regions.
-The user will have to specify the region of his postal code.
-Firstly to optimize the search by searching in the right region (the response of the database will be much faster) and secondly to avoid any problem with the postal code of the user, for instance we are located in Vierzon in France but if we enter our postal code (18100) it might give us the wrong location because there is also a city in spain with the same postal code or in italy.
+The user will have to specify the region of his postal adress.
+Firstly to optimize the search by searching in the right region (the response of the database will be much faster) and secondly to avoid any problem with the postal adress of the user, for instance we are located in Vierzon in France but if we enter our postal adress (18100) it might give us the wrong location because there is also a city in Spain with the same postal code or in Italy.

-In order to get the exact solar time of the user, we will use these following [equations]( https://gml.noaa.gov/grad/solcalc/solareqns.PDF) To get the exact time of the sun at the user's location and then we will be able to calculate the exact time when Santa will be at the user's location.

-One of the most challenging part of the project is to identify and handle the peak load of the application.
-We will need to be able to handle a lot of users requests at the same time.

 ### Footnotes